Elasticsearch index.lifecycle.name Setting

 Common Issues and Misuses

-• Applying a non-existent policy name
+• Setting a non-existent policy name will result in an error.

 Do's and Don'ts